Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 ##### After basic Linux installation - further tweaks:

-Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and probably also Debian flavors:
+Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and maybe also Debian flavors:

     sudo apt install linux-lowlatency